hqrrr/hqrrr.github.io/README.md

 <hr />
 ```

-replace favicon.ico and favicon.jpeg with your favicon and change the content of the meta data in html:
+replace favicon.ico and favicon.jpeg under folder "favicon" with your favicon and change the content of the meta data in html:

 ```
 <meta itemprop="name" content="hqrrr"/> <!-- replace the content with your name -->